mascam97/laravel-inertia-notes/README.md

 - Create a basic CRUD, each user manages its data.
 - Create a Middleware to allow request about notes just from its owner.
 - Tested with PHPUnit (**Test-Driven Development**) to Models, CRUD implemented and Middleware.

+### Achievements 2023 :star2:

+- Refactored some code with best practices
+- Implemented some design patters: QueryBuilder, Data Transfer Object and Actions

 ---